“God, sexual harassment and assault.” A lot of people struggle to understand how God can be good yet allow for evil to happen.

 I became extra cautious.
 I stopped being polite – no small talk, no looking people in the eye.
 No enjoyable walks in the city.
 My expectations were shattered.
 And I was mad and sad.

-Again, these experiences (and other past assaults) are nothing, compared to what other women have gone through.
+Again, these experiences are nothing, compared to what other women have gone through.
 But they do paint, albeit broadly, what many will come across in their lifetime.

 Overly-friendly men who push the limits but eventually back off.
 Unstable men who blindside you.
 Violent men who force themselves and dare you to do anything about it.